 Vaccination requirements for entering Germany may exist depending on your nationality; check with a German embassy or consulate in your area before you travel to Germany to make sure.
 The Centers for Disease Control also provides advice for those traveling to areas that require them.

 Some health insurances may cover the costs of the following travel vaccinations (Reiseimpfung) against diseases that you might catch while on holiday abroad.
-These should be organized ideally two to three months before travel:
+Get these ideally two to three months before travel:

 - Japanese encephalitis